Paradise of Maitreya: Movement

 During the 1920s, the various armies of the Chinese warlords would often plunder small villages in search of valuable goods.
 Fearing The Paradise of Maitreya was in danger of theft, the monks of Xinghua Si removed the work from the wall and partitioned it into 63 pieces so that it could be securely stored and hidden in Taiyuan.
-While the painting survived the plundering, it faced environmental threats from fire and draught in its new location.
+While the painting survived the plundering, it faced environmental threats from fire and drought in its new location.
 Instead of allowing the work to undergo further degradation, the monks began approaching art dealers, hoping to sell it.

 In 1928, Anglican Bishop William White (Bishop of Honan) heard of the sale and proceeded to purchase the painting.
 Over the following 5-year period, the piece was shipped from Taiyuan to Tianjin, then taken via American Express to Boston, and from there was taken to Toronto and the Royal Ontario Museum by train.